Powered by SchoolDash

 Destinations: Above average.
 The proportion of students going on to education or training at 16 is very high, while at 18 (allowing for attainment) it is roughly average.
 Show details

 Sixth form: About average.
-Attainment is above average, progress is excellent and destinations at 18 (allowing for attainment) are about average.
+Attainment is about average, progress is above average and destinations at 18 (allowing for attainment) are about average.

 Disadvantaged pupils: About average.
-Progress up to age 16 is above average.
+Progress up to age 16 is about average.
 Destinations at 16 are above average.
-Progress at 16-18 is about average.
+Progress at 16-18 is below average.
 Destinations at 18 (allowing for attainment) are below average.